krystianopryszek99/Theory-of-Algorithms/README.md

 - **post-correspondence.ipynb**

-  The post-correspondence notebook contains the definition and explanation of the Post Correspondence Problem [1] and Bounded Post Correspondence Problem.
-A Python function to solve the Bounded Post Correspondence Problem and the explanation of what an undecidable problem is in computability theory.
+  The post-correspondence notebook contains the definition and explanation of the [Post Correspondence Problem](https://en.wikipedia.org/wiki/Post_correspondence_problem) and Bounded Post Correspondence Problem.
+A Python function to solve the Bounded Post Correspondence Problem.
+The function takes two lists of strings and returns True or False depending on if they correspond or not.
+This notebook also contains an explanation of what an undecidable problem is in computability theory.

 - **countdown.ipynb**

-  The countdown.ipynb notebook contains an overview and explanation of the Countdown Numbers Game [2] and the discussion of the complexity of the Countdown Numbers Game.
-A python function to solve a Countdown Numbers Game.
+  The countdown notebook contains an overview and explanation of the [Countdown Numbers Game](https://en.wikipedia.org/wiki/Countdown_(game_show)).
+This notebook also contains the discussion of the complexity of the Countdown Numbers Game.
+A python function to solve a Countdown Numbers Game, written in a [functional programming style](https://docs.python.org/3/howto/functional.html).
+The function takes a list of six numbers and a target number and returns a method to calculate the target from the numbers.
 Finally an explanation of the functional aspects of the code.

 ## How to run the notebooks